DigitalDemi/DemiAina.github.io/src/content/blog/stack.md

 To visualize this, you can use a stack of plates, if you follow this principle the plate at the top is the first one to get removed from the stack.
 When a new plate needs to be added, it will be added at the top of the stack.

 ## Code
 When you consider this way, coding the stack should be relatively easy to code.
-However, depending on on the language, you may need to use with pointers.
+However, depending on the language, you may need to use pointers.

-I will show you how to code it in 3 different languages C, Java (Using it this semester), JavaScript because it has some built in parameters and Python because everyone uses python
+I will show you how to code it in 3 different languages C, Java (Using it this semester), JavaScript because it has some built-in parameters and Python because everyone uses python

 ### Requirements
 The stack can be coded in two different ways *arrays* and *linked list*, arrays are fixed in size and linked lists allow for the limitation to be the amount of memory the computer has.

-Linked lists can sometimes be more efficient, as generally it only uses the amount of memory that needed at the moment in time.
-While arrays once you have declared the size of the array that is the size you can fill it up to size .
+Linked lists can sometimes be more efficient, as generally it only uses the amount of memory that is needed at the moment in time.
+While arrays once you have declared the size of the array that is the size you can fill it up to size.
 If you require more space, you need to find a new fixed size of memory and copy all the items you have in that array into the new array.

-Ok so the main conventions used for the stack is push and pop.
+Ok, so the main conventions used for the stack are push and pop.

 Push, adds an item onto the stack.
-Pop, removes the data at the top of the stack.
+Pop removes the data at the top of the stack.

-This means data should not be taken at the end or the middle.
+This means data should not be taken at the end of the middle.

 C – Linked List